sneharoy1998/Zomato_SQL/README.md

 ## Business Problems Solved

-### 1. Write a query to find the top 5 most frequently ordered dishes by customer called "Arjun Mehta" in the last 1 year.
+### 1. Write a query to find the top 5 most frequently ordered dishes by customer called "Ranju Mehta" in the last 1 year.

 ```sql
 SELECT